 Also in the area is the remnants of the Antonine wall, built between the Firth of Forth and the Clyde to form the northern frontier of the Roman Empire.
 Falkirk’s history has connections with William Wallace, Mary Queen of Scots and John Logie Baird.

-When dark, the illuminations enhance the Falkirk Wheel’s stature as the third most popular visitor attraction in Scotland, behind only the Kelvingrove Art Gallery and Museum, and what will come as no surprise, Edinburgh Castle.
+When dark, the illuminations enhance the Falkirk Wheel’s stature as one of the most popular visitor attraction in Scotland, behind the likes of the National Museum, Kelvingrove Art Gallery and Museum, and what will be no surprise, Edinburgh Castle.

-Not what I expected, but at the end of the day, I had to admit I had a good time.
+Not what I expected, but at the end of the day, I have to admit I had a good time.

 See the Scotland Travel Information page for all the information you need for travelling to and within Scotland.
 Get helpful advice on passports and visas, currency, weather, holiday extras, useful travel links and much more.

 Kelvingrove Art Gallery: Kelvingrove Art Gallery and Museum, with one of Europe’s great civic art collections is Scotland’s number 1 visitor attraction, and well loved.